The Casting Process

 The tree is cleaned with water-blasting, pickle acid, very fine glass bead blasting and ultrasonic cleaning.
 The dried tree is weighed and compared with the start weight.
 The melt loss is recorded.
 The tree has the castings removed from the main stem by a pneumatic cutter.
 The trees and casting are weighed again to double check the original weight is correct and no casting pieces have been misplaced in the cutting off process.

-The castings are sorted into their styles and deposited onto the work cards ,which dictate the client, alloy, number required and order number.
-The castings are quality checked.
-Rejects are back ordered to recast in the following days cast.
+The castings are sorted into their styles and deposited onto the work cards, which dictate the client, alloy, number required and order number.
+The castings are quality checked, with rejects ordered to be recast in the following days cast.
 The castings have all their sprues and feeders hand clipped off.

 Invoicing & Dispatch